jcfx11/Encoder/README.md

 https://www.tinkercad.com/things/aveWrb0Cxmn-flap-sensor-lever

 V 1 is complete, ideally V2 will use interupt handling to read the sensor rather than the timer in use now.

+Please excuse my woky soldering and photos, I'm on holiday.